Hungry Healthy Happy

 A pan of breakfast hash next to toast, coffee and an avocado.

-We love a dish where you can just throw anything and everything in to a pan and use up leftover vegetables too.
+We love a dish where you can just throw anything and everything into a pan and use up leftover vegetables too.
 This is a protein packed breakfast, that is filling enough for a brunch to keep you going until dinner time too.

 If you are looking for some other egg recipes, then why not try our Smashed Eggs on Toast, Microwave Fried Eggs or Easy Oven Baked Eggs.